eagerdeveloper/mongodb_workshop/README.md

 ###  ParksNYC.json is located in parksnyc-tennis folder

-Use mongoimport to import the dataset
+mongoimport to import the dataset

+At the terminal, use:
 mongoimport -d tennis -c ParksNYC --type=json --drop < ParksNYC.json